 Dr. Amrisha Vaish

 Amrisha is the Pamela Feinour Edmonds and Franklin S. Edmonds Jr. Discovery Associate Professor and director of the Early Social Development Lab at the University of Virginia.
 Her research focuses on the social, emotional, and moral development of young children.
 In particular, she studies the emergence and functions of moral emotions (such as empathy, sympathy, guilt, gratitude, and forgiveness), moral judgments, and prosocial behavior.
 She is also interested in how infants understand and learn from others’ emotions and desires.

-Amrisha began as Assistant Professor at UVA in 2014.
-She received her Ph.D. in Psychology from the Max Planck Institute for Evolutionary Anthropology and the Free University Berlin (Germany) in 2010.
+Amrisha received her Ph.D. in Psychology from the Max Planck Institute for Evolutionary Anthropology and the Free University Berlin (Germany) in 2010.
 Prior to starting at UVA in 2014, she was a Dilthey Postdoctoral Fellow at the Max Planck Institute for Evolutionary Anthropology.
 Amrisha is a Fellow of APS.
 She received the SRCD Outstanding Doctoral Dissertation Award in 2011, the APA Division 7 Dissertation Award in 2012, an APS ‘Rising Star’ designation in 2015, and the APS Janet Taylor Spence Award for Transformative Early Career Contributions in 2018.
 Her research has been funded by the John Templeton Foundation, the National Institutes of Health, and the Volkswagen Foundation.
 She is a faculty fellow of the LIFE Academy and a faculty affiliate of Youth-Nex.

 Post-Doctoral Research Fellow